codemagic-ci-cd/cli-tools/docs/keychain/add-certificates.md

 ##### `--certificate-password=CERTIFICATE_PASSWORD`

 Encrypted p12 certificate password.
-Alternatively to entering CERTIFICATE_PASSWORD in plaintext, it may also be specified using a "@env:" prefix followed by a environment variable name, or "@file:" prefix followed by a path to the file containing the value.
+Alternatively to entering CERTIFICATE_PASSWORD in plaintext, it may also be specified using the "@env:" prefix followed by an environment variable name, or the "@file:" prefix followed by a path to the file containing the value.
 Example: "@env:<variable>" uses the value in the environment variable named "<variable>", and "@file:<file_path>" uses the value from file at "<file_path>".
 [Default: '']
 ##### `-a, --allow-app=ALLOWED_APPLICATIONS`